johnatanmucelini/Surface-Atoms-Analysis/README.md

 The atoms exposed to the vacuum could be considered *surface atoms* and often play important roles in the physical-chemical properties of small clusters/nanoclusters/nanostructures.
 I strongly recomend this analysis for the investigations of structures with more than 20 atoms.

-For a detailed description of the methodology, I suggest the Section V of [this document](https://pubs.acs.org/doi/suppl/10.1021/acs.jpcc.9b09561/suppl_file/jp9b09561_si_001.pdf).
+For a detailed description of the methodology, I suggest the Section V of [**this document**](https://pubs.acs.org/doi/suppl/10.1021/acs.jpcc.9b09561/suppl_file/jp9b09561_si_001.pdf).

-It also calculates the effective coordination number: **J. Appl.
+This scripy also calculates the effective coordination number: **J. Appl.
 Phys.
 2011, 109, 023502**.

 ## For newbies: